An Overview of Direct and Indirect Taxes in India

 Direct Tax Levied as Inheritance Tax

-Inheritance Tax is also known as Estate Tax or Death Duty where taxes are imposed on the total value of the property, upon the death of the individual who owned the estate.
+Inheritance Tax, also known as Estate Tax or Death Duty, is a tax imposed on the total value of the property upon the death of the individual who owned the estate.
+India abolished estate duty in 1985, and no inheritance tax is currently levied in the country.

 Direct Tax Levied as Gift Tax